huynguyen7/Timestamps-in-Distributed-Systems/README.md

 ## Summary
-- There are a lot of approach for time and ordering in Distributed Systems.
+- There are many approaches for time and ordering in Distributed Systems.
 - Additionally, the error comes with time estimations from Cristian's Algorithms and NTP are unvoidable (delay time in communications).
-- Thus, clocks are unsynchronized in distribtud systems.
+- Thus, clocks are unsynchronized in distributed systems.
 - However, sometimes we do not need to get the exact time, we only need the order of events in a multiprocessing systems (order of events across processes).